 Drawing my dog from an upside down photograph may sound like a crazy stunt, but it’s actually a great way to improve your drawing skills!
 Watch how it’s done and then give it a try!

 Here is another speed video of how I paint my watercolors.
 In this upbeat video featuring my two youngest daughters you are able to see how I use a limited pallet of only three colors.
-Although I tend to take a more unorthodox approach to all my watercolor paintings, the basics in the long run are
+Sepia Burnt Sienna Yellow Ochre Although I tend to add my own unorthodox spin to all my watercolor paintings, the basics

 As a watercolor artist it’s imperative for me to have the necessary tools for painting.
 Often, there is a significant variety of materials available, and everyone has their favorites for different reasons.
 Over the years I have narrowed down the tools that work best for me and have compiled a list of my favorites.
 I think